i3drobotics/stereo-vision-toolkit/README.md

 See [release](https://github.com/i3drobotics/stereo-vision-toolkit/releases) for previous builds.

 ## Developer zone
-Download the latest development release v1.3.1a.24 [here](https://github.com/i3drobotics/stereo-vision-toolkit/releases/download/v1.3.1a.24/StereoVisionToolkit-1.3.1a.24-Win64.exe)
+Download the latest development release v1.3.1.3 ~~[here](https://github.com/i3drobotics/stereo-vision-toolkit/releases/download/v1.3.1a.24/StereoVisionToolkit-1.3.1a.24-Win64.exe)~~ (**developer release is currently the main release**)
 *WARNING: Development release may contain broken code and untested features.
 Use at your own risk!*

 See [User Guide](https://i3drobotics.github.io/stereo-vision-toolkit/app/UserGuide.pdf) for details on building from source.